 “He did not understand that it would have been enough for him to put himself in a shady place so that his shadow would fade and that if he would sit and remain immobile, there would be no more footfalls.”

 This parable of Zhuangzi reminds us of said Ralph Waldo Emerson: “Maturity is the age when one is no longer fooled by oneself”.
-The writer referred to that moment in which we are fully aware of the psychological mechanisms that we put in place to deal with reality and protect our “self”, that moment when we realize that reality may be difficult but our attitude and perspective are two essential variables in that equation.
+The writer referred to that moment in which we are fully aware of the psychological mechanisms that we put in place to deal with reality and protect our “ego”, that moment when we realize that reality may be difficult but our attitude and perspective are two essential variables in that equation.

 For that reason, emotional maturity inevitably comes through self-knowledge, it means knowing the mental blocks that we place on the road to avoid go on, the mechanisms we use to evade reality and the erroneous beliefs that keep us tied.